Get Tech Tips

 What is “Cascade” Refrigeration?

 What is Cascade refrigeration?

-Cascade refrigeration is a term you will hear more and more over the coming years, and while some of the systems may be very complex, the concept is actually pretty simple.
+“Cascade refrigeration” is a term you will hear more and more over the coming years, and while some of the systems may be very complex, the concept is actually pretty simple.

-Some refrigerants are well suited for high and medium temperature applications, and some are better suited and for a lower temp applications.
-In a cascade system the high/medium temp refrigerant circuit is used to cool the condenser of the low-temp circuit via a heat exchanger.
+Some refrigerants are well-suited for high and medium-temperature applications, and some are better suited for lower-temp applications.
+In a cascade system, the high/medium-temp refrigerant circuit is used to cool the condenser of the low-temp circuit via a heat exchanger.

-In the diagram above the medium temp circuit is used in the medium temp cases and is ALSO used in the heat exchanger to condense the refrigerant in the low temp circuit.
+In the diagram above, the medium-temp circuit is used in the medium temp cases and is ALSO used in the heat exchanger to condense the refrigerant in the low temp circuit.